-This Proxy is Solicited on Behalf of the Board of Directors of United Technologies Corporation.

-The undersigned hereby appoints John V. Faraci, Edward A. Kangas and H. Patrick Swygert, and each of them, each with power of substitution, as proxies for the undersigned to act and vote at the Annual Meeting of Shareowners of United Technologies Corporation to be held April 25, 2016, and at any postponed or at any reconvened session following any adjournment thereof, as directed on this Proxy Card, upon the matters set forth on the reverse side hereof, all as described in the Proxy Statement, and, in their discretion, upon any other business which may properly come before said meeting.
-If this Proxy Card is properly signed and returned but no voting instructions are given, the votes represented by this Proxy Card will be applied in the election of directors, as authorized in the following sentence, as votes for one or more of the nominees listed on the reverse and as votes for each of Proposals 2, 3 and 4.
-Absent specific instructions to the contrary by the undersigned with respect to cumulative voting, the persons named as proxies herein shall have full discretionary authority to vote the shares represented by a properly signed and returned Proxy Card cumulatively for all or less than all of such nominees listed on the reverse and to allocate such votes among all or less than all of such nominees (other than any one or more nominees for whom instructions have been given to vote against or abstain) in the manner as the Board of Directors shall recommend or otherwise in the proxies' discretion.
+E00130-P71919-Z6698 United Technologies PROXY This Pro xy is Solicited on Beh alf of the Board of Directors of United Technologies Corporation. undersig session i and, in the instructi for one undersig a proper less that ned to act and vote at the following any adjournmener idiscretion, upon an ions are given, the voter or more of the noming the different to control of the second and returnent all of such nominees all of such nominees. ts John V. Faraci, Edward A. Kangas and H. Patrick Swygert, and each of them, each with power of substitution, as proxies for the e Annual Meeting of Shareowners of United Technologies Corporation to be held April 25, 2016, and at any postponed or at any reconvened in thereof, as directed on this Proxy Card, upon the matters set forth on the reverse side hereof, all as described in the Proxy Statement, of other business which may properly come before said meeting.
+If this Proxy Card is properly signed and returned but no voting es represented by this Proxy Card will be applied in the election of directors, as authorized in the following sentence, as votes listed on the reverse and as votes for each of Proposals 2, 3 and 4.
+Absent specific instructions to the contrary by the unulative voting, the persons named as proxies herein shall have full discretionary authority to vote the shares represented by deproxy Card cumulatively for all or less than all of such nominees listed on the reverse and to allocate such votes among all or cother than any one or more nominees for whom instructions have been given to vote against or abstain) in the manner as the mend or otherwise in the proxies' discretion.